2017 National Worship Conference

-Honor Choir and Children’s Choir applications are now available.
+Honor Choir and Children’s Choir applications are being accepted for the Kenosha conference.

 Learn more and download the brochures from the choir page on the worship resource center.

-Registration is now open.
+Registration online before June 8.
 The documents below will assist in the registration process.

 An exhibit of work from WELS and ELS visual artists will be shown at the 2017 WELS National Conference on Worship, Music, and the Arts at Carthage College in Kenosha, WI.